srdjop/serbian-sentiment-analysis/README.md

 # Serbian Sentiment Analysis

 This project explores sentiment analysis in the Serbian language by fine-tuning pre-trained `BERT` models.
 The initial hypothesis was that by training a BERT model on Serbian text using a tailored dataset, it would be possible to achieve a level of accuracy comparable to sentiment models trained on English datasets such as IMDB.
+However, this hypothesis was not confirmed, as the performance gap turned out to be substantial.

 For this purpose, two models were evaluated:
 - `Multilingual BERT` (google-bert/bert-base-multilingual-cased)